 Frequently asked questions

-This CUA provides an efficient Pick and Buy system for small end-user sites and a simplified quote process for large end-user sites.
+This CUA provides a simplified quotation process for small end-user sites, and an efficient quote process for large end-user sites.
 This reduces the lead time required to purchase retail electricity services, and eliminates duplicated agency tendering and negotiation costs.
 In addition, agencies can purchase a wider range of incidental services using a simplified process.

 What is the area covered by the SWIS for which this CUA is mandatory?